 Mò 抹 encompasses all the techniques that control the centre of the opponent’s blade.

-Tiăo 挑 is a swift cut performed with the false edge of the blade.
+Tiăo 挑 means to rise, to provoke something or someone, to poke the fire.
+It is a swift cut performed with the false edge.

 Diăn 點 is a swift thrust or light cut performed with the very tip of the blade.